emcuttsy/monoglot-anxiety/content/blog/pimsleur-danish-review.md

 ---
 title: "A candid review of Pimsleur Danish"
-description: "The listening-based approach is good for phonetically-tricky Danish, but the dialogue is weirdly irrelevant unless your primary motivation for learning Danish is to pick up girls abroad."
+description: "The listening-based approach is good for phonetically-tricky Danish, but the dialogue is weirdly irrelevant unless your primary motivation for learning Danish is picking up girls abroad."
 author: ""
 draft: false
 date: 2021-01-25T20:03:24-07:00